SEMICeu/iso-19139-to-dcat-ap/documentation/HowTo.md

 # How to use the XSLT

-The XSLT can be run directly on the ouput of a CSW or on single metadata records, by using any of the programming languages supporting XSLT conversion.
+The XSLT can be run directly on the output of a CSW or on single metadata records, by using any of the programming languages supporting XSLT conversion.

 The actual output of the XSLT depends on configuration parameters that specify: